-On 14 March 2006.
-Mr. Ahmad Sa'adat was abducted by the Israeli Defence Forces from Jericho Jail and transferred to Hadarim Prison in Israel, together with four other prisoners, after being accused by the Israeli authorities of involvement in the October 2001 murder of Mr. R. Zeevi, the Israeli Minister of Tourism.
-The Israeli authorities concluded one month later that Mr. Sa'adat had not been involved in the killing, but went on to charge the other four suspects.
+On 14 March 2006, Mr. Ahmad Sa'adat was abducted by the Israeli Defence Forces from Jericho prison and transferred to Hadarim prison in Israel, together with four other prisoners, after being accused by the Israeli authorities of involvement in the October 2001 murder of Mr. R. Zeevi, the Israeli Minister of Tourism.
+The Israeli authorities concluded one month later that Mr. Sa'adat had not been involved in the killing but went on to charge the other four suspects.
 Subsequently, 19 other charges were brought against Mr. Sa'adat, all arising from his leadership of the Popular Front for the Liberation of Palestine (PFLP), which Israel considers a terrorist organization.
 None of the charges allege direct involvement in crimes of violence.
 On 25 December 2008, Mr. Sa'adat was sentenced to 30 years in prison.
-While detained, Mr. Sa'adat reportedly did not receive the medical care he required, nor visits from his family.
-In March and June 2009, he was placed in solitary confinement, prompting him in June 2009 to go on a nine-day hunger strike.
-He remained in solitary confinement for three years, until May 2012.
+While detained, he reportedly did not receive the medical care